Statistics | Data Science | Survey Methodology

-If you’re interested in my dissertation work on behavioral changes due to repeated survey participation was published (open access) in the Journal of the Royal Statistical Society, Series A: Statistics in Society (JRSS-A) (pdf).
-A second paper on changes in reporting over the waves of a panel survey (panel conditioning) has appeared in Journal of Survey Statistics and Methodology (JSSAM).
-The final empirical chapter from my dissertation (connection between response propensities and misreporting in surveys) recently appeared in JSSAM (link).
+If you’re interested in my dissertation work on behavioral changes due to repeated survey participation, check my work in the Journal of the Royal Statistical Society, Series A: Statistics in Society (JRSS-A) (pdf).
+A second paper on changes in reporting over the waves of a panel survey (panel conditioning) is avilable in Journal of Survey Statistics and Methodology (JSSAM).
+The final empirical chapter from my dissertation (connection between response propensities and misreporting in surveys) also appeared in JSSAM (link).